ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

     P5B --> P6
     P4 --> P7
     P6 --> P7
+    P4 --> P8
     P7 --> P8
+    P8 --> G8
+    G8 --> P9
+    P9 --> P10
+    P10 --> P11
 ```

 ## Phase Deliverables Checklist

 - [X] Phase 1: Low-risk cleanup completed or deferred with notes; build passes.
 (Completed)
-- [ ] Phase 2: Serilog infrastructure, retention, source context, redaction, and approved package usage are implemented and documented inside the Core logging folder while the legacy logger compatibility path and all existing call sites remain in place.
+- [X] Phase 2: Serilog infrastructure, retention, source context, redaction, and approved package usage are implemented and documented inside the Core logging folder while the legacy logger compatibility path and all existing call sites remain in place.
+(Completed)
 - [ ] Phase 3: BLSE/archive/persistence/`AppConfig` safety changes are implemented or explicitly deferred.
-- [ ] Phase 4: Core test project exists and covers changed risky behavior.
+- [ ] Phase 4: Core tests and reusable performance benchmark infrastructure exist; correctness tests and benchmarks are separated; provisional baselines are labeled.
-- [ ] Phase 5.A: DI composition root, lifetimes, and platform adapter boundaries are documented and usable.
+- [ ] Phase 5.A: One `IServiceCollection` and one application provider are used; Core/UI registrations are separated; `MainWindow` is DI-resolved without duplicate `StartupUri` construction; singleton identity, Serilog construction, and provider disposal are verified.
 - [ ] Phase 5.B: Legacy logger call sites are migrated in verified batches and the compatibility path is retired only after verification.
 - [ ] Phase 6: Workflow result contracts and coordinator state are implemented for selected high-risk workflows.
 - [ ] Phase 7: Shell/navigation and major page workflows use consistent ViewModel patterns.
+- [ ] Phase 8: A post-refactor performance audit report exists with authoritative baselines, classified findings, SevenZipWrapper comparability, and pending developer decisions; no production optimization was performed.
+- [ ] Phase 8 developer gate: Every proposed optimization is approved, modified, rejected, deferred, marked needs-more-evidence, or out of scope before Phase 9 begins.
+- [ ] Phase 9: Only approved performance findings are implemented; tests and comparable before/after benchmarks are recorded; ineffective or harmful changes are reverted or explicitly dispositioned.
+- [ ] Phase 10: The full relevant test, benchmark, analyzer, architecture, and manual-smoke verification loop satisfies the practical stopping criteria.
-- [ ] Phase 8: Versioning, changelog, release notes, and refactor docs match shipped reality.
+- [ ] Phase 11: Versioning, changelog, release documentation, performance report status, and documentation-alignment handoff match the final verified implementation.
 - [ ] Steam Workshop scanner/path-resolution issue is tracked across phases and is only marked fixed after implementation and verification.
 - [ ] UI page rename review is completed only with an owner-approved rename map before any `.xaml` rename.
 - [ ] Documentation alignment report decisions are handed off without making refactor plans canonical architecture by default.